needle-project/laravel-rabbitmq/README.md

 protected function nack(AMQPMessage $message, bool $redeliver = true);
 ```

-# 4. Contribute
+# 5. Contribute
-You are free to contribute by submiting pull request or reporting any issue in Github.
+You are free to contribute by submitting pull request or reporting any issue in Github.
 At the current stage of the project, no contribution procedure is defined.

-## 4.1 Local Development
+## 5.1 Local Development
 Run composer install (with ignore-platform-reqs to avoid missing extensions):
 ```bash
  docker run --rm -v $(pwd):/app jitesoft/phpunit:8.1 composer install --ignore-platform-req=ext-sockets